 the museums.
 After lot of argument, they finally relented and took us to the

-Then we went to the Mummification museum - it shows how mummy was made - first they
+Then we went to the Mummification Museum.

 When we finished the museum it was 8.30

 pm.
 These 2 museums are open in the evening.

 We paid 15 EP per head for 5-6 minutes ride.